seamapi/docs/docs/README.md

 3. **Device Capabilities:**  Explore the set of APIs we expose to each device.
 4. **Device Guides:** Step-by-step instructions on how to link and control devices.

+See an issue in the docs?
+[Create an issue on Github!](https://github.com/seamapi/api-docs)